bitcoinjs/bip44-constants/README.md

 })
 ```

-## Updating
+## Contributors
-If you notice that `constants.json` is out of date, just run the `./update.sh` script and submit a PR or submit an
+If you notice that `constants.json` is out of date, please run `./update.sh > index.js` and submit a pull request!
-issue to notify us.
+Alternatively,  please submit an issue to notify us that is out of date.

 ## LICENSE [MIT](LICENSE)